 Zamir Noded, ZCF’s newest ensemble provides a high-level musical opportunity for young adults aged 18-30 to rehearse and perform high level Jewish choral music.
 Noded draws singers from across the tri-state area and beyond.

-Performance Missions to Israel Since 1967 ZCF has regularly led missions to Israel that included musical programs, touring, and interacting with the citizens of Israel.
-In addition to encounters with Israeli choirs and other musicians, Zamir ensembles have performed in major concert halls, including the Jerusalem Theatre and Bronfman Auditorium and for residents in a variety of settings, including Beit Levinstein and programs for the elderly like Yad L’Kashish and at community centers across the country.
-The Zamir Choral Foundation is especially proud to have taken 5 missions to Israel at the height of the second Intifada, when tourism was at an all-time low, and when Zamir’s presence fostered bonds of friendship and support between the North American Jewish community and her brothers and sisters in the Jewish state.
+Performance Missions to Israel - Since 1967 ZCF has regularly led missions to Israel that included musical programs, touring, and interacting with the citizens of Israel.
+Zamir ensembles have performed in major concert halls and for residents in a variety of settings, including Beit Levinstein (for injured soldiers), Yad L’Kashish (for the elderly), and the Shalva Center (for children with developmental disabilities, and their families) .
+The Zamir Choral Foundation is especially proud to have taken 5 missions to Israel at the height of the second Intifada, when tourism was at an all-time low, and most recently, in August 2018 to celebrate Israel at 70, continuing Zamir's goal of fostering bonds of friendship and support between the North American Jewish community and her brothers and sisters in the Jewish state.